 Standard deduction: Tax advantage

-Tax deductions are a powerful tool that help individuals reduce their taxable income and pay less in taxes each year.
-There are a variety of deductions available for everything from your charitable contributions to your investment losses.
-But the most common deduction — the one anyone can qualify for — is the standard deduction.
+Tax deductions are a powerful tool that can help people reduce their taxable income and pay less in taxes each year.
+Deductions can cover a range of financial situations, including charitable contributions and investment losses.
+But the most common deduction — the one any taxpayer can qualify for — is the standard deduction.1

-As a taxpayer, it’s helpful to understand what the standard deduction is, how it helps you reduce your tax liability, and how it affects your ability to claim other tax deductions.
+It’s helpful for strategic savers to understand what the standard deduction is, how it helps you reduce your tax liability, and how it affects your ability to claim other tax deductions.

 What is a standard deduction?

-The standard deduction is a fixed dollar amount that reduces the portion of your income on that you’re taxed.
-It’s subtracted from your adjusted gross income (AGI) when you’re calculating your federal income taxes.
+The standard deduction is a fixed dollar amount that reduces the portion of your income that is taxed.
+It’s subtracted from your adjusted gross income (AGI) when calculating federal income tax.

-The standard deduction has several clear benefits.
+The standard deduction has several benefits.
 First, it allows any taxpayer to reduce their taxable income and, therefore, the amount they’ll pay in taxes.
-It’s the only standard deduction that’s available to everyone.
+It’s the only tax deduction that’s available to everyone.

 The standard deduction also helps simplify the tax process.
-Without the standard deduction, more taxpayers would end up itemizing deductions.
-Itemizing deductions can be a complex process that requires more extensive documentation.
+Without the standard deduction, more taxpayers would end up itemizing deductions, which can be a complex process requiring more extensive documentation.

-It is still in certain taxpayers’ best interest to itemize their deductions rather than claiming the standard deductions.
-However, those taxpayers generally have more complex tax situations and higher expenses that make the additional paperwork worth it.
+It can still be more beneficial for certain taxpayers to itemize deductions rather than claiming the standard deduction.
+However, those taxpayers generally have more complex tax situations and higher expenses that can make the additional paperwork worth the time investment.

-The standard deduction changes each year and varies depending on your tax filing status.
-There’s a separate standard deduction for married couples filing jointly, single filers and married couples filing separately, and heads of household.
+The IRS changes the amount of the standard deduction each year, and it varies depending on your tax filing status.
+There’s a separate standard deduction for married couples filing jointly, single filers, and married couples filing separately, and heads of household.

 Read more: What are the tax benefits of marriage?